SnowLeopard-AI/bigquery-mcp/README.md

 ## Development Environment

-This project uses Homebrew as a package manager.
-While not strictly required, this README assumes its usage.

 ### Prerequisites

 This project uses uv to manage venv, gcloud cli for auth, and node to launch a mcp explorer `inspector` using npx.